Rodrigora/devise-verifiable/README.md

 DeviseVerifiable adds a second step to registration process.

-This is useful if you want to register users with additional information or verify the user's identity through a third-party service such as BlockScore.
+This is useful to register users with additional information or verify the users identity through a third-party service such as BlockScore.